jaycelmarie/Rich-Web-App/C20372876-lab-4/README.md

 ```
 5. Detail how the browser loads and bootstraps a rich web application from an initial URL.

-- Enter URL into browser address bad or link.
+- Enter URL into browser address bar or link.
 -  first, DNS or Domain Name system is performed to obtain the IP address associated with the domain in the URL.
 - HTTP Request to the server, requesting the initial HTML document associated with URL.
 - Server Processing the request and returns the HTML documents as an HTTP response.